mitvis/website/_blogs/monkeys.md

 <p>These samples are generated with the following models:</p>
 <ul>
-  <li>GSM8K: Llama3-8b-Instruct, Llama3-70b-Instruct</li>
+  <li>GSM8K: Llama-3-8B-Instruct, Llama-3-70B-Instruct</li>
-  <li>MATH: Llama3-8b, Llama3-8b-Instruct, Llama3-70b-Instruct, Pythia 70m-12b, Gemma 2b, Gemma 7b</li>
+  <li>MATH: Llama-3-8B, Llama-3-8B-Instruct, Llama-3-70B-Instruct, Pythia 70M-12B, Gemma 2B, Gemma 7B</li>
-  <li>CodeContests: Llama3-8b, Llama3-8b-Instruct, Llama3-70b-Instruct, Gemma 2b, Gemma 7b</li>
+  <li>CodeContests: Llama-3-8B, Llama-3-8B-Instruct, Llama-3-70B-Instruct, Gemma 2B, Gemma 7B</li>
-  <li>MiniF2F-MATH: Llama3-8b-Instruct, Llama3-70b-Instruct</li>
+  <li>MiniF2F-MATH: Llama-3-8B-Instruct, Llama-3-70B-Instruct</li>
 </ul>

-<p>We are also releasing our sampling scripts to make it easier to generate large sample collections for other tasks and models. </p>
+<p>We are also releasing our sampling and evaluation scripts to make it easier to work with other tasks and models.</p>

 <p>🤗 Dataset: <a href="https://huggingface.co/datasets/ScalingIntelligence/monkey_business">https://huggingface.co/datasets/ScalingIntelligence/monkey_business</a></p>
 <p>💻 Github: <a href="https://github.com/ScalingIntelligence/large-language-monkeys">https://github.com/ScalingIntelligence/large-language-monkeys</a></p>

-<p>In addition to training verifiers, we think that this dataset is useful for several other research directions including self-improvement methods and understanding patterns across correct and incorrect samples.</p>

 <p>How to cite?
 If you use our dataset or code, please cite the following paper:</p>